Description

 'The ulcer index is a stock market risk measure or technical analysis indicator devised by Peter Martin in 1987, and published by him and Byron McCann in their 1989 book The Investors Guide to Fidelity Funds.
 It's designed as a measure of volatility, but only volatility in the downward direction, i.e. the amount of drawdown or retracement occurring over a period.
 Other volatility measures like standard deviation treat up and down movement equally, but a trader doesn't mind upward movement, it's the downside that causes stress and stomach ulcers that the index's name suggests.'

-• The Downside risk index over 5 years of American Electric Power is 13 , which is larger, thus worse compared to the benchmark SPY (9.55 ) in the same period.
+• The Ulcer Ratio over 5 years of American Electric Power is 11 , which is higher, thus worse compared to the benchmark SPY (8.48 ) in the same period.

 MaxDD:

-• Looking at the maximum reduction from previous high of -32.9 days in the last 5 years of American Electric Power, we see it is relatively larger, thus better in comparison to the benchmark SPY (-33.7 days)
+• The maximum reduction from previous high over 5 years of American Electric Power is -29.6 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration: